Student Organization Registration

 - Offer opportunities for training and leadership development through the START student leader workshops

-- Directly advise Vanderbilt Student Government, the Black Student Association, and Dance Marathon
+- Directly advise Vanderbilt Student Government, and the Black Student Association.

 - Provide advisory support to various student organizations